 But Commodore 8-bit computers (the 64, 128, and Plus/4) used a trick to get a clearer picture: They seperated the chroma and luma signals.
 This is exactly what S-Video does today.
 So it’s possible to get a better-still picture out of a Commodore, if your TV has S-Video jacks.

+You can also make your own if you want.
 Making video cables isn’t difficult, assuming you have decent soldering skills.
 Usual disclaimers apply: I make no guarantee as to the accuracy of this information.
 I believe my sources are accurate but I don’t have a working Commodore to try this on right now.
 Connecting the cables wrong should only result in lots of noise and lots of snow on your TV screen, but if you somehow mess up your computer, it’s not my responsibility.

 Later C-64s, C-128s and Plus/4s used an 8-pin DIN connector.
 S-Video uses a 4-pin mini-DIN connector, the same connector used on Macintosh keyboards from about 1986-1997.